muscoff/GVSU-CIS641-ET/docs/software_requirements_specification.md

 * 4.2 - User can remove item(s) from the cart
 * 4.2.1 - User can empty the entire cart from a button press
 * 4.3 - User can view items in the cart.

+# Non-Functional Requirements
+1. The software shall be user-friendly supporting different device screen sizes
+2. The software shall retain some user information for easy retrieval
+3. The software request-response time shall be under 500ms
+4. The software shall provide security ensuring that user privacy is protected.